waqar373-ux/WinDefCon/README.md

 Update Check & Install: Checks for new available updates via the Windows Update Agent API and provides a button to open the Windows Update settings page.

-How to Run
+➤ How to Run
-Navigate to the Releases page.
+Navigate to the Releases page of this repository.
+(Remember to update this link!)

 Download the latest release archive (DynamicSecurityMonitor.zip).